andreasvirkus/website/content/posts/rounding-up-2020.md

 ### "Expert Python Programming, 3rd Edition" by Michal Jaworski & Tarek Ziade

 This year has been phenomenal for me in terms of broadening my understanding of the [Python programming language]().
 I've probably ingested more material on this topic than any other throughout this year, and this book has been the linchpin of my body of learning materials.
 It's just astonishing how many areas of the language and the related ecosystem it covers!

 I wouldn't recommend it to absolute beginners who are just learning the syntax, but anyone else who wants to elevate their knowledge should absolutely read through this.
 It can get a little bit dry towards the end, which in my opinion should have been left out, but feel free to gloss over anything irrelevant.

 ### "The Nation City" by Rahm Emanuel

-**Don't read this, it's a waste of your time!** I picked up this book after listening to the Freakonomics episode [How Rahm Emanuel Would Run the World](https://freakonomics.com/podcast/rahm-emanuel/) and he seemed like such an interesting character that it seemed so obvious that when he puts pen to paper then the result of that would be amazing.
+**Don't read this, it's a waste of your time!** I picked up this book after listening to the Freakonomics episode [How Rahm Emanuel Would Run the World](https://freakonomics.com/podcast/rahm-emanuel/) and he seemed like such an interesting character that it seemed so obvious that when he would put pen to paper then the result of that would be amazing.
 It wasn't though.
 Not in the slightest.
 The only reason I got through the book was because I have this weird urge to finish every book I start even if it's complete tosh and most likely a huge waste of my time.

 I can only describe this book as a glorification of mayors from around the world with a focus on Chicago.
 That's it.
-If that sounds interesting to you then boy, oh boy is the book for you!
+If that sounds interesting to you then boy, oh boy is this the book for you!

 ***